Leonid Gaidai: Commercial success

-Gaidai's top-grossing film The Diamond Arm sold 76.7 million tickets in the Soviet Union alone, becoming the third highest-grossing Soviet film.
+Gaidai's top-grossing film The Diamond Arm, sold 76.7 million tickets in the Soviet Union alone, becoming the third highest-grossing Soviet film.
 At $8 per ticket (regular fare in an American movie theatre in 2005), it would have generated revenue comparable to the US box office champion Titanic.
 In a 1995 survey by RTR, it was voted the best comedy ever made.
-It was followed closely by Gaidai's other comedy films — Kidnapping, Caucasian Style (fourth place with 76.5 million viewers), Operation Y and Other Shurik's Adventures (seventh place with 69.6 million viewers) and Ivan Vasilievich: Back to the Future (17th place with 60.7 million viewers).
+It was followed closely by Gaidai's other comedy films — Kidnapping, Caucasian Style (fourth place with 76.5 million viewers), Operation Y and Shurik's Other Adventures (seventh place with 69.6 million viewers) and Ivan Vasilievich: Back to the Future (17th place with 60.7 million viewers).

 Later years

 After 1975, Gaidai went into a period of significant decline; his only other notable work was a joint Soviet-Finnish film Borrowing Matchsticks (За спичками, Tulitikkuja lainaamassa), completed in 1980.
 After the collapse of the Soviet Union, he directed only one more film, capitalizing on the early perestroika business activities and starring Dmitry Kharatyan.
 Gaidai has a cameo in the final one, There's Good Weather in Deribasovskaya, where he plays an old gambler who tries to beat the one-armed bandit.
 In real life, Gaidai was addicted to gambling.
-These proved the most popular of his works filmed after 1975 but lacked the success of his earlier work.
+These proved to be the most popular of his works filmed after 1975, but lacked the success of his earlier work.
 Gaidai was made a People's Artist of the RSFSR in 1974, People's Artist of the USSR in 1989, and died in Moscow on 19 November 1993.
 He was buried at the Kuntsevo Cemetery.

 On 30 January 2013 Google celebrated his 90th birthday with a Google Doodle.